6 Breathing Exercises for Anxiety That Can Help You Feel Calmer

 When we feel uncertainty, fear, or like we can’t control a situation, our body’s stress response activates.
 “All living organisms have a stress response, because it’s essential for life,” Dr. Sternberg says.
 This response, known as “fight-or-flight,” causes a cascade of hormones (like cortisol and adrenaline) and brain chemicals to be released in the body.

-Stress is a reaction to something specific like a worldwide pandemic, deadline, or problem at your job; anxiety is a reaction to stress, characterized by ongoing (and sometimes excessive) worrying, even in the absence of an obvious stressor.
+Stress is a reaction to something specific like a worldwide pandemic; anxiety is a reaction to stress, characterized by ongoing (and sometimes excessive) worrying, even in the absence of an obvious stressor.

 Stress can also be ongoing, or chronic, if the stressor hangs around for a long period of time.
 At a certain point, it can be difficult to distinguish if you’re feeling stress or anxiety—and they can both happen simultaneously.
 At the end of the day, either chronic stress or anxiety is going to make you feel a similar way.